seegno/SeegnoBootstrapBundle/README.md

 	{# some_view.html.twig #}
 	{{ seegno_bootstrap_alert('success', 'Your message here') }}

+### Navs

+Navigation takes advantage of [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle).

+To make the menus easier to define we've included a custom `MenuProvider` to define the menus using `yaml`.

+You can define a menu as showed bellow:

+    seegno_bootstrap:
+        navs:
+            menus:
+                main:
+                    childrenAttributes: { class: 'nav nav-pills' }
+                    items:
+                        homepage: { label: 'Pages', route: 'homepage' }
+                        about:    { label: 'About', route: 'about' }
+                        blog:     { label: 'Blog', route: 'blog', extras: { 'routes': [{ pattern: '/^blog/' }] } }

+And, call the menu using the [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) *twig function*:

+    {{ knp_menu_render('main') }}

 ### Pagination

-Pagination takes advantages of [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle) and we suggest you to use it.
+Pagination takes advantage of [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle) and we suggest you to use it in case you need to paginate something.

 We've included two different views: a *default pagination* and a *pager*.